Public Diplomacy Programs for Afghanistan and Pakistan

 Renewals

 Renewals or extensions are considered on a case by case basis.
-Renewals are contingent upon future Congressional funding.
+Renewals are contingent upon future Congressional funding, Department priorities, and other factors.

 How are proposals selected?

-NGO proposals should identify the importance and relevance of their application to the broader U.S. Public Diplomacy policy objectives as well as the relevance to the program objectives of the Department of State, as described in the solicitation.
+Submitted proposals should identify the importance and relevance of their application to the broader U.S. Public Diplomacy policy objectives as well as the relevance to the program objectives of the Department of State, as described in the solicitation.
 A compelling statement on the approach to the project will be given great consideration by the review panel.
 The proposed activities must directly relate to meeting the goals and objectives and how the effectiveness of project activities will be measured.
 The review panel will be viewing the implementation plan in terms of how well it addresses the problem statement, relevance of the goals and objectives, feasibility of the proposed activities, and their timeline for completion.
-Another important factor is the impact of the project will continue beyond the conclusion of the funding period.
+Other important factors are the quality of the applicant's plan for and ability to assess progress towards project objectives as well as the impact of the project beyond the conclusion of the funding period.
 Applicants must demonstrate how their resources, capabilities, and experience will enable them to achieve the stated goals and objectives.
 In addition, applicants should describe how and with whom they will collaborate to meet project goals.

 How may assistance be used?